Justice Kavanaugh tests positive for COVID, has no symptoms

 The high court said in a press release Friday that Kavanaugh has no symptoms and has been fully vaccinated since January.
 Kavanaugh and all the other justices had a routine coronavirus test ahead of Friday’s ceremonial investiture for Justice Amy Coney Barrett.

 The court says Kavanaugh’s wife and daughters are also fully vaccinated, and they tested negative on Thursday.
-The court says Kavanaugh and his wife will not attend the ceremony.
+The court said Kavanaugh and his wife would not attend the ceremony.
+All of the other justices were present for Barrett’s ceremonial swearing-in, which had been delayed because of the pandemic.

+Kavanaugh participated in the court’s private conference on Monday, when he and his colleagues met at the court to review thousands of appeals that accumulated over the summer.
+All of the justices were tested Monday morning prior to the conference, and all tested negative, the court said.

+Kavanaugh also took part Wednesday in an annual three-mile run for charity in Washington that included other judges, elected officials, government workers and reporters.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.